-World Day Against Trafficking in Persons is coming up Tuesday, July 30th.
+World Day Against Trafficking in Persons is coming up on July 30th.
 The buying and selling of humans, known as human trafficking, is one of the world’s worst crimes.

 In fact, human trafficking affects every country in the world.
 (UN)